 Application for grants may take more time (beforehand) and energy so we strongly advise you to start on time.

 Do you have questions?

-You can always contact the Science International Office.
-Liesbeth Achterberg is the Science International Exchange Officer.
+You can always contact the International Office of the Faculty of Science.
+Tessa Schutte is the International Exchange Officer.